David Ousted

-David Ousted Hansen (born 1 February 1985) is a retired Danish footballer who played as a goalkeeper.
+David Ousted Hansen (born 1 February 1985) is a Danish retired professional footballer who played as a goalkeeper.
 He played with SønderjyskE and Randers in the Danish Superliga, before moving to the Major League Soccer in 2013 where he went on to represent Vancouver Whitecaps, D.C.
 United and Chicago Fire.
 At the end of his career, Ousted returned to Europe playing with Hammarby IF in the Swedish Allsvenskan.

 Career

 Denmark

 Ousted started his career with Brøndby IF, but did not play any senior games for the club.
 He then played for a number of Danish 1st Division teams, before making his breakthrough with Superliga club SønderjyskE.
 Ousted was brought to Randers FC in the summer of 2010 for an undisclosed fee in a swap deal with Australian goalkeeper Nathan Coe.
 In the 2010–2011 UEFA Europa League, Ousted made six appearances for Randers.
 Ousted led Randers to a third-place finish in the 2012–13 Danish Superliga season which saw the club qualify for the 2013–14 UEFA Europa League.
 In total, Ousted played 103 matches for Randers and kept 35 clean sheets.